Sigma announces $100M in ARR

 Many products are perishable, and shippers must ensure they arrive at their destination with their quality intact.
 If these items encounter temperatures or humidity levels outside their ideal range for an extended period of time, customers will be unhappy with the products (or even become sick, in the case of food and beverage products).
 Using data generated from sensors, companies can monitor the conditions that any given shipment encounters during its journey.

-See how Fictiv improved manufacturing and shipping tracking with data analytics.
+Sigma pro tip: See how Fictiv improved manufacturing and shipping tracking with data analytics.

-8. Increased Customer Satisfaction
+8. Increased customer satisfaction

 Customers want to know when they will receive their orders and if a package is expected to arrive later than anticipated.
 The more informed a customer is, the happier they tend to be.
 It’s now possible to offer real or near-real-time status updates, and companies that make it easy for customers to access these logistics updates will win in customer satisfaction.